Ignite-Laboratories/Enigmaneering/enigma2/E2S2 - Delta Encoding.md

         [ 0 0 0 0 0 0 ] (0)   ← Light Boundary

 Immediately, we have gained a _single_ bit of reduction!
-Of course, we'd need to _implicitly_ know the width of the data to synthesize a midpoint value from, but we'll get to that shortly.
+Of course, we'd need to _implicitly_ know the original index width to recreate the target value, but we'll get to that shortly.
 Since we don't yet have a mechanism for managing the sign, we consider that it is a *transient* component and represent it by a negative sign.
 This particular operation will yield one bit of reduction for _all_ sizes of binary information _on average!_  Or, to put it more formally: